-Knowledge and understanding - show knowledge and understanding within the mail field Political Science with a focus on Crisis Management and Security, including both an overview of the field and specialised knowledge in certain areas of the field as well as insight into current research and development work, and - demonstrate specialised methodological knowledge in the main field of study.
-Competence and skills - demonstrate the ability to integrate knowledge and analyse, assess and deal with complex phenomena, issues and situations even with limited information - demonstrate the ability to identify and formulate issues autonomously as well as to plan and, using appropriate methods, undertake advanced tasks within predetermined time frames - demonstrate the ability in speech and writing to report clearly and discuss his or her conclusions and the knowledge and arguments on which they are based in dialogue with different audiences, and - demonstrate the skills required for participation in research and development work or employment in some other qualified capacity.
-Judgement and approach - demonstrate the ability to make assessments in the main field of study informed by relevant disciplinary, social and ethical issues and also to demonstrate awareness of ethical aspects of research and development work - demonstrate insight into the possibilities and limitations of research, its role in society and the responsibility of the individual for how it is used, and - demonstrate the ability to identify the personal need for further knowledge and take responsibility for his or her ongoing learning.
-Independent research project - Master's thesis The programme requires students to complete an independent research project, (Master's Thesis) in Political Science with a focus on Crisis Management and Security.
-The research project may comprise fewer than 30 credits, although no fewer than 15 credits, if the student has previously completed an independent degree project comprising 15 credits, on second cycle level, in the main field of study or equivalent from another educational programme overseas.

-Entry Requirements A Bachelor's degree corresponding to 180 credits, of which 90 credits must be in Political Science with a focus on Crisis Management and Security or another relevant subject such as Public Administration, International Relations, or Peace and Conflict Studies.
-A graded, independent research project (BA thesis) or the equivalent (for applicants with foreign academic qualifications).
-In addition, a level of proficiency in the English language, corresponding to English 6/English B or equivalent (for example, IELTS level 6.5 and above) is required.
-Students applying with a Swedish Bachelor's degree meet this language requirement.
+Knowledge and understanding - show knowledge and understanding within the field of War Studies including both an overview of the field and specialised knowledge in certain areas of the field as well as insight into current research and development work, - demonstrate specialised methodological knowledge in the main field of study.
+Competence and skills - demonstrate the ability to integrate knowledge and analyse, assess and deal with complex phenomena, issues and situations even with limited information, - demonstrate the ability to identify and formulate problems autonomously as well as to plan and, using appropriate methods, undertake advanced tasks within predetermined time frames, and additional evaluate his/her own work, - demonstrate the ability to in speech and writing report clearly and discuss his or her conclusions and the knowledge and arguments on which they are based in dialogue with different audiences, - demonstrate the skills required for participation in research and development work or employment in some other qualified capacity.
+Judgement and approach - demonstrate the ability to make assessments in the main field of study informed by relevant disciplinary, social and ethical issues and also to demonstrate awareness of ethical aspects of research and development work, - demonstrate insight into the possibilities and limitations of research, its role in society and the responsibility of the individual for how it is used, and - demonstrate the ability to identify the personal need for further knowledge and take responsibility for his or her ongoing learning.
+Independent research project - Master's thesis The programme requires students to complete an independent research project, (Master's Thesis) of 30 credits in the main field of study, War Studies.
+Entry Requirements Officers' Programme degree or a Bachelor's degree corresponding to 180 credits, of which 90 credits must be in War Studies or another relevant subject such as International Relations, Peace and Conflict Studies, Security Studies, or Political Science.
+A graded independent research project (BA thesis) or the equivalent (for applicants with foreign academic qualifications).
+In addition, a level of proficiency in the English language, corresponding to English 6/English B is required.

+Students with a Swedish Bachelor's degree meet this language requirement.
 Certain elective courses may have additional entry requirements in order to ensure students can properly benefit from the course.
-Degree The programme leads to a Master's degree in Political Science: Security Studies.
-The Master's Degree title awarded is as follows:
+Degree The programme leads to a Master's degree in or War Studies.

+The Master's Degree titles awarded are as follows: